Humane-Documentation/Spree/how_to/build_an_extension.md

   end
 end
 ```
+Restart your server for the magic to appear

 ### Testing Our Decorator
 We should be careful with our Variant decorator since we are modifying core Spree functionality.